 An average hookah session lasts about 40 minutes.
 Users can inhale about 100 times the amount of smoke that’s in a cigarette.
-Hookahs may appear to be fancy and trendy, but they’re not safe alternatives to cigarettes.
-They still contain nicotine’s cancer-causing chemicals.
+Hookahs may appear to be fancy and trendy, but they’re not safe alternatives to cigarettes because they contain cancer-causing chemicals.

 A can of smokeless tobacco typically costs $3 to $5.
-The number of white high school males who use SNUS is on the rise – one in five uses smokeless tobacco.
-It’s as dangerous as cigarette smoking.
+The number of white high school males who use smokeless tobacco is on the rise – one in five uses smokeless tobacco.
+It may not be as dangerous as cigarette smoking but certainly not harmless.

-Users absorb the nicotine in smokeless tobacco through the lining of their mouth.
+Users absorb the toxins in smokeless tobacco through the lining of their mouth.
 It causes oral, esophageal and pancreatic cancers.
 It may also cause heart disease, gum disease and oral lesions.